JSBSim-Team/jsbsim-reference-manual/README.md

 bundle config set --local path 'vendor/bundle' bundle install
 ```
+If you get an error `Could not find 'bundler'`, delete the file `Gemfile.lock` and retry.

 5. Build the site and make it available on a local server
 ```bash
 bundle exec jekyll serve